By Oliver Tse

 Will this be a case of “too much, too soon” for Smith?

 NBC Sports Group has to be careful with Smith, who has a checkered past.
-Smith spent time in rehab (in 2004) after her father had to bring her home to the U.K. to receive treatment after she abused alcohol to cope with injuries and loneliness during her first stint as a professional player in the U.S.
+Smith spent time in rehab (in 2004) when her father had to bring her home to the U.K. to receive treatment after she abused alcohol to cope with injuries and loneliness during her first stint as a professional player in the U.S.

 If things were to go badly for Smith as a match analyst/co-commentator of an English Premier League match from the stadium, is Smith vulnerable to a relapse?